 Visit the Goreme Open-Air Museum

 Exploring the Goreme Open-Air Museum is an absolute must.
 This UNESCO World Heritage Site consists of a series of monasteries carved into different rocks that date back to the 10th century.

 It is located about 1 mile from the town center and is an easy walk with beautiful scenery to see along the way.
 There are 11 refectories within the museum complex to visit.

 Each has its own unique story to tell and because of the lack of light that has entered the caves, the frescoes have retained their original vibrancy.
 As well, some still have tombs carved into the ground that you can see the skeletons still under protective glass.

 Entrance into the museum is a mere 25TL which is approximately $4US.
 There is an additional charge of 10TL into the Dark Church (Karanlik Kilise) as this is a way to help recover the recent renovation costs and help preserve the frescoes.

 It takes approximately 2 to 3 hours to explore the complex and it is suggested to arrive first thing in the morning or a few hours before the museum closes to avoid the midday crowds.

-The hours of the museum is listed as 8am to 6pm, but it does say times may differ so please check ahead when you arrive in Goreme.
+The hours of the museum are listed as 8 AM to 6 PM, but it does say times may differ so please check ahead when you arrive in Goreme.

 Discover the Kaymakli Underground City